-Absolutely, I’ve been in the credit card processing business for about 15 years now.
+I’ve been in the credit card processing business for about 15 years.
 Over those 15 years, I have learned a lot of good things that this industry can do, tech-wise: making payments quicker, safer, etc. I’ve also watched card brands push for a cashless society, almost forcing merchants to foot the majority of the bill.

-With that said, we wanted to create a company that is much more transparent when it comes to pricing clients and giving them options to offset that.
+With that said, we wanted to create a company that is much more transparent about pricing clients and giving them options to offset that.
 You learn a lot of good and bad things in this business.
-We’re just trying to cure all the things that I’ve seen that I think are very, very fixable; to do what most companies choose not to do, but our company is choosing to do.
+We’re just trying to cure all the things I’ve seen that I think are very, very fixable; to do what most companies choose not to do, but our company is choosing to do.
 When it comes to VizyPay, we focus on small-to-midsize-business owners.
-They’re not like Target or Home Depot that have a whole legal counsel to protect them and look after their best interests.
+They’re not like Target or Home Depot, which have a legal counsel to protect them and look after their best interests.
 Our programs are, again, to offset or reduce the processing fees, in general, of the company.

 How does VizyPay differ from companies like Square and Stripe?

-Over my years I’ve gotten that question probably 1,000 times.
-Square did one big thing that I thought was important in this industry, which is they made it simple.
+Over my years, I’ve gotten that question probably 1,000 times.
+Square did one big thing that I thought was important in this industry: they made it simple.
 Across-the-board, $2.75 fee per transaction.
-And they have that asterisk that says if you have other card types, you have higher prices… But most owners don’t look at that, they look at the front-end number.
-I think it’s amazing how they made the whole process so simple.
+And they have that asterisk that says if you have other card types, you have higher prices… But most owners don’t look at that; they look at the front-end number.
+I think it’s incredible how they made the whole process so simple.
 They have great technology to go along with it.

-If you take players like Square or Stripe away from the picture, credit card processing is hard to understand for a lot of small-business owners.
+Credit card processing is complex for many small-business owners to understand if you take players like Square or Stripe away from the picture.
 Their charge of $2.75 is, realistically, not the greatest for the majority of clients with a ticket size that is a decent size.
 I’m talking about $25 or higher.
-If you do the math, the reality is they’re actually more expensive, on occasion, than the majority of companies like us.
-But I think what they did really well with the program—and even Stripe has done the same thing, that I’ve seen—is they keep it simple.
+If you do the math, the reality is they’re more expensive, on occasion than most companies like us.
+But I think they did well with the program—and even Stripe has done the same thing I’ve seen—is they keep it simple.

 There’s value in simple, even if it’s more expensive.
-And their technology is great too.
+And their technology is excellent too.
 We can compete with their technology, but I think along with technology and simplicity, they did a fantastic job with it.
-I can’t hate them for it, but I do know that they’re not the best fit for everyone, either.
-What they did also do for this industry is they took away a lot of the clients that were smaller clients, like hair salons, etc., that have very low tickets, and they helped them out.
-I thought they did a fantastic job helping them out, because there’s no fees applied to them.
-I think they did a really good thing to help small-business owners on that level.
+I can’t hate them for it, but I know they’re not the best fit for everyone, either.
+What they also did for this industry is they took away a lot of the smaller clients, like hair salons, etc., that have very low tickets, and they helped them out.
+I thought they did a fantastic job helping them out because no fees are applied to them.
+They did a perfect thing to help small-business owners on that level.

-So what is it about Small Business Saturday, specifically, that’s so bad?
+So what about Small Business Saturday, specifically, that’s so bad?

 So first, there are definite pros to Small Business Saturdays.
-American Express and other groups out there promote it, so participating small businesses definitely pick up sales.
-People, in general, just shop more during the holiday season.
+American Express and other groups promote it, so participating small businesses pick up sales.
+People, in general, shop more during the holiday season.

-The bad part about that is when sales increase, processing fees increase.
-Rates can range anywhere from 1% to 3%, depending on average ticket.
-When credit card companies out there promote 4% cash back, and they get all the consumers to rush to use it, who do you think foots that bill during Small Business Saturday?
+The bad part about that is that when sales increase, processing fees increase.
+Rates can range anywhere from 1% to 3%, depending on the average ticket.
+When credit card companies promote 4% cash back and get all the consumers to rush to use it, who do you think feet that bill during Small Business Saturday?
 Or any other day, for that matter?
 It’s always the business owners.
-I’m positive, and you’d probably agree, the business owners don’t get called each time a big card issuer that issues these cards out decides to put a high-incentive credit card to their customers.
-They just have to deal with the fact that they’re going to get those cards.
+I’m optimistic, and you’d probably agree, the business owners don’t get called each time a big card issuer that issues these cards out decides to put a high-incentive credit card to their customers.
+They have to deal with the fact that they’re going to get those cards.

 The problem compounds on days like Small Business Saturday, which is in the middle of the holiday season.
 Since most small businesses are discounting their products, they have to deal with higher fees as a result of the higher sales volume, and they also have to deal with various credit card promotions.
-So I would say it’s bad because of those reasons.
+So I would say it isn’t good because of those reasons.
 But a good thing about it is it does promote focusing on shopping small and giving small-business owners the love they need.
-The majority of employees in America work for small-business owners, right?
+The majority of employees in America work for small-business owners.
 They need to be able to have this volume come through and the influx.
 But they pay the price if people are using cards.
-It’s ironic, right?
-That American Express, which is one of the highest-cost cards out there, is promoting this.
+It’s ironic.
+That American Express, one of the highest-cost cards out there, is promoting this.
 Imagine if they would give that day for free?
 No credit card costs this day for business owners.
-That would be awesome—wishful thinking, but awesome.
+That would be awesome—wishful thinking, but excellent.

-Just so I’m clear: Every time you see those “For a temporary period of time, you’ll get an additional 4% cash back if you shop at a store of this category,” it’s actually the business owner who’s footing that bill?
+Just so I’m clear: Every time you see those “For a temporary period, you’ll get an additional 4% cash back if you shop at a store of this category,” it’s actually the business owner who’s footing that bill?

-The business owner foots a lot of that bill, because there’s costs to swiping a credit card.
-Visa, MasterCard, all the card brands have their cost, which is called interchange.
-Every card issuer has their cost of cards, plus the card brands themselves have to make money.
+The business owner foots a lot of that bill because there are costs to swiping a credit card.
+Visa, MasterCard, and all the card brands have their price, which is called interchange.
+Every card issuer has its cost of cards, plus the card brands themselves have to make money.
 So, yeah, business owners foot a lot of that bill.
 It’s not the majority of it.
 The owner is getting hit, anywhere between 1% to 3%, sometimes higher, depending on their average ticket or whatever card wants their business.
-There’s hundreds of cards, right?
-There’s not three card types out there.
+There are hundreds of cards, right?
+There are not three card types out there.
 That’s why this industry is so complex.

-To go back to Square, I think their current rate is 2.75%.
-But there’s hundreds of card types that filter through that percentage, not just one.
-Depending on how you and I open our wallets today and use our cards, there’s almost a 100% guarantee that your card or my card will not be the exact same cost, unless it’s a regulated debit card.
-If it’s a reward card that’s just a regular credit card, that owner is going to get hit for anywhere between 1% and 3%, off the top!
+To return to Square, I think their current rate is 2.75%.
+But hundreds of card types filter through that percentage, not just one.
+Depending on how you and I open our wallets today and use our cards, there’s almost a 100% guarantee that your card or my card will not be the exact cost unless it’s a regulated debit card.
+If it’s a reward card that’s just a regular credit card, that owner will get hit for anywhere between 1% and 3% off the top!
 That doesn’t include the markup that the majority of the companies out there, like us, will have on top of that.
 So it gets expensive for these owners.
 And that’s why we’re so big on advocating for transparency.